j19sch/fourhourtester/_solutions/Modelling_SandeepGarg.markdown

 ---
 layout: Exercise
-title:  <Modelling>
+title:  Modelling
-date:   <2016-11-21 21:45:00 +0530>
+date:   2016-11-21 21:45:00 +0530
 categories: Exercise
-contributor: <Sandeep Garg>
+contributor: Sandeep Garg
 ---

 <!-- exercise title will be added automatically when generating page -->

 ## Briefing

-When I first pulled up Google Calendar (not exactly now, it was a long time back), I was confused on Why to use this and then How to use this app.
+When I first pulled up Google Calendar (not exactly now, it was a long time back), I was wondering on Why to use this and then How to use this app.
 Fortunately, this exercise required me to explore the same app.

 So, coming to Why, I have reasons…the reasons as a user.